FidanVural/GAN/README.md

 :------------------------:|:-------------------------:
 ![cgan_r](https://github.com/FidanVural/GAN/assets/56233156/2a33d5a1-a453-4db5-b4b9-1c91a51df717) | ![cgan_f](https://github.com/FidanVural/GAN/assets/56233156/921cde47-c998-4552-a1d4-a78d95306627)

-I'll update this page as I learn new things.

 ## PIX2PIX (Image-to-Image Translation with GAN)
 Pix2pix is a general solution for image to image translation.
 Generally, if you want to do image to image translation, you use different models and loss functions.
 To overcome this problem, pix2pix presents a general-purpose solution for many image to image tasks like image colorizing, reconstructing objects from edge maps and synthesizing photos from label maps.
 It also has a generator and discriminator.
 U-Net based architecture is used for the generator and PatchGAN is used for the discriminator.
 Pix2pix is a conditinal GANs and because of that the discriminator also takes y as an input.
 This training procedure can be seen below.